nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 - The `large_data_queue_policy` parameter controls how large data queue overflow is handled.
 Can be `kReject` (default) to reject new items with a warning, or `kRaise` to throw an exception.
 In the YAML configuration for this parameter, you can use string values "reject" or "raise" (case-insensitive).
 - The `enable_large_data_queue` parameter controls whether to enable the large data queue and worker thread for processing full tensor content.
 - The `shutdown_timeout` parameter specifies the maximum time in nanoseconds to wait for worker threads to shutdown gracefully.
+- The `queue_type` parameter specifies the queue implementation to use.
+Can be `LockFree` (default) for higher throughput with per-producer FIFO ordering only, or `Ordered` for strict global FIFO ordering across all producers at the cost of lower throughput.
+In the YAML configuration for this parameter, you can use string values "lockfree", "lock_free", or "ordered" (case-insensitive).

+#### Ensuring FIFO Ordering Per Operator

+When using the `LockFree` queue type (default), the AsyncDataLoggerResource maintains FIFO order per-producer thread, but not globally across all producers.
+Since multiple operators may run on different threads, messages from different operators can be interleaved in any order.

+To ensure that messages from a specific operator maintain strict FIFO order in the logs, you can use a `ThreadPool` resource to pin the operator to a specific worker thread.
+This ensures the operator's `compute()` method is always called by the same thread, guaranteeing that all messages from that operator come from the same producer thread and preserving FIFO order for that operator's messages.
+See {ref}`configuring thread pools <configuring-app-thread-pools>` for details on how to create thread pools and pin operators to them.

+If strict global FIFO ordering across all operators is required (based on enqueue timestamps), use the `Ordered` queue type instead, though this will result in lower throughput due to mutex contention.

 ## CUDA Green Context Resources